peacalm/cpp-luaw/README.md

 }
 ```

-Or we can fake member variable using lambda:
+Or we can fake member variables using lambda:

 ```C++
   peacalm::luaw l;